t41372/Open-LLM-VTuber/README.md

 - Install MeloTTS according to their [documentation](https://github.com/myshell-ai/MeloTTS/blob/main/docs/install.md) (don't install via docker) (A nice place to clone the repo is the submodule folder, but you can put it wherever you want).
 If you encounter a problem related to `mecab-python`, try this [fork](https://github.com/polm/MeloTTS) (hasn't been merging into the main as of July 16, 2024).
 - It's not the best, but it's definitely better than pyttsx3TTS, and it's pretty fast on my mac.
 I would choose this for now if I can't access the internet (and I would use edgeTTS if I have the internet).

+`coquiTTS` (local, can be fast or slow depending on the model you run)

+- Seems easy to install
+- Install with the command `pip install "coqui-tts[languages]"`
+- Support many different TTS models.
+List all supported models with `tts --list_models` command.
+- The default model is an english only model.
+- Use `tts_models/zh-CN/baker/tacotron2-DDC-GST` for Chinese model. (but the consistency is weird...)

 `barkTTS` (local, slow)

 - Install the pip package with this command `pip install git+https://github.com/suno-ai/bark.git` and turn it on in `conf.yaml`.
 - The required models will be downloaded on the first launch.